 However, discounts may occur in other forms too.
 Quantity discounts, for example, increase product purchases and often lead to lowered production costs for manufacturers.
 Applying markdowns, however, can have both positive and negative consequences.

 On the one hand, short-term allowances are an appropriate way to reward repeat customers, maximize sales and increase revenue.
 On the other hand, low-priced items are often associated with low quality, especially if the prices remain reduced for a long period of time.

 There are several different types of discounts that can be used, each of them with its own characteristics:

 - Cash discounts are applied to encourage buyers to pay earlier, improving the seller’s cash flow.
 One example is a discount of 5% if the buyer pays in 15 days when the product or service is due in 30 days;

 - Quantity discounts are applied to encourage buyers to buy more.
 For example, quantity discounts include actions like “buy 3 at the price of two” and “buy one and receive one free”;

 - Trade discounts are used by sellers to encourage non-retail customers in the distribution channel to perform some function, such as moving products more quickly through the channel;

-- Partial payment discounts are similar to trade discounts, and are used where the seller wants to improve its liquidity/cash flow, but the buyer typically can’t meet the discount deadline.
-To benefit a partial improvement to the sellers’ cash position, he can offer a discount each time the buyer makes a partial payment.
+- Partial payment discounts are similar to trade discounts and are used where the seller wants to improve its liquidity/cash flow, but the buyer typically can’t meet the discount deadline.
+To benefit from a partial improvement to the sellers’ cash position, he can offer a discount each time the buyer makes a partial payment.